Hello and happy New Year!

 This is actually a direct quote from someone I met during my second expat assignment in France.
 And it wasn’t intended in a hostile way; it just reflects a deeply-rooted respect for “the hierarchy” that persists in at least some French business settings.
 I needed a quick answer to a question, and I knew that a guy in another department had the data, so I went to him directly.
 My mistake?
 Not addressing my question first to his manager, who could then prioritize it and (if he agreed it needed answering quickly) direct his employee to give me what I needed.
 Working with the French is not always so simple.

-This is one of those things that seems to be changing more rapidly than the others, but in 19 years of working with the French in a French business, I’ll admit it’s the one difference that I had the most trouble with.
+This is one of those things about French business culture that seems to be changing more rapidly than the others, but in 19 years of working with the French in a French business, I’ll admit it’s the one difference that I had the most trouble with.
 The important thing, though, is to remember that “different” does not mean “bad.”

 And adjusting to these differences is nothing compared to the incredibly rich and satisfying experience of learning to work effectively with people who have a different way of looking at the world.